akka/akka/docs/src/main/paradox/java/http/server-side/low-level-server-side-api.md

 ## Streams and HTTP

-The Akka HTTP server is implemented on top of <!-- FIXME: unresolved link reference: streams-java --> streams-java and makes heavy use of it - in its implementation as well as on all levels of its API.
+The Akka HTTP server is implemented on top of @extref[Streams](akka-docs:java/stream/index.html) and makes heavy use of it - in its implementation as well as on all levels of its API.

-On the connection level Akka HTTP offers basically the same kind of interface as <!-- FIXME: unresolved link reference: stream-io-java --> stream-io-java:
+On the connection level Akka HTTP offers basically the same kind of interface as @extref[Working with streaming IO](akka-docs:java/stream/stream-io.html):
 A socket binding is represented as a stream of incoming connections.
 The application pulls connections from this stream source and, for each of them, provides a `Flow<HttpRequest, HttpResponse, ?>` to "translate" requests into responses.